TelerikAcademy/Design-Patterns/Topics/00. Course-Intro/README.md

 # <a id="nextsteps"></a>What's Coming Next?
 - Design Patterns
   - Final course from the HQC series
-  - SOLID, Design Patterns introduction, Creational, Structural, Behavioral, DI & IoC containers
+  - SOLID, DI & IoC containers
   - Lectures twice a week
 - The course exam?
   - Exam